MinhDuc003/MinhDuc003/README.md

 <h1 align="center">Hi 👋, I'm Minh Duc</h1>
-<h3 align="center">A passionate Data Science Developer from Vietnam can analyze data and implement AI/ML models</h3>
+<h3 align="center">A motivated AI Intern from Vietnam who is eager to apply data analysis skills and contribute to real-world AI/ML projects.</h3>

 - 📫 How to reach me: **huynhminhduc218@gmail.com**